m00se333/personalBlog/README.md

-This the beginning of a personal blog project for myself
+This the beginning of a personal blog.